Sweet Tsoureki Recipe (Traditional Greek Easter Bread)

 Mahlepi (mahlab or mahleb): You should be able to find mahlepi at your local Greek or Mediterranean specialty store or online.
 Mahlepi is made from seeds of a species of cherry, so it has a slightly fruity taste.
 It does have a bitter aftertaste, but you can’t taste the bitterness in the tsoureki once it’s baked.
 On that note, it’s best not to overdo it on the amount of mahlepi, or the tsourekia may turn out bitter.

-Freshly ground mastiha (matic): You should be able to find mastiha at your local Greek or Mediterranean specialty store or online.
+Freshly ground mastiha (mastic): You should be able to find mastiha at your local Greek or Mediterranean specialty store or online.
 Mastic is originally from the Greek island of Chios and has a mild, sweet and beautiful light aroma.

 Mastiha is a resin and needs to be ground into a powder before using it in baking.
 You can either use a mortar and pestle or wrap the mastiha in plastic wrap and press down on it with a meat pounder or rolling pin.
 The mastiha should be a fine powder when added to the tsoureki dough.